 Within the Combined Authority budgetary responsibility is devolved to Budget Holders and Controllers who are responsible for monitoring and controlling their assigned budget.
+The new finance system CiA is being further developed to improve self-service and drive improved budget monitoring and forecasting.
 Regular budget performance reports are prepared by Finance for those charged with governance to ensure ongoing budgetary control is achieved.

-The Treasury Management function for the Combined Authority is undertaken in conjunction with Leeds City Council, and Wakefield Council for the Police Fund.
-Reliance is placed on assurance from their internal audit section that appropriate controls and governance are in place.
+The Treasury Management function for the Combined Authority is undertaken in conjunction with Leeds City Council.
+Reliance is placed on assurance from their internal audit section that appropriate controls and governance are in place these assessments.

-An internal team provides the internal audit resource for the Combined Authority.
-The work of Internal Audit is informed by an assessment of risk and a strategic audit plan is devised based on these assessments.
 This plan is submitted to the Combined Authority's Governance and Audit Committee for consideration and approval.
 Regular update reports are provided to the Governance and Audit Committee by the Head of Internal Audit on the outcome of the agreed audits and any audit recommendations made.
-Internal Audit also maintain their own systems to monitor progress in implementing audit recommendations which is also reported regularly to the Governance and Audit Committee and the officer Regulatory and Compliance Board.
+Internal Audit also maintain their own systems to monitor progress in implementing audit recommendations which is also reported regularly to the Governance and Audit Committee and the officer Corporate Centre Management Board.